MicrosoftDocs/PowerShell-Docs/reference/3.0/CimCmdlets/Get-CimSession.md

 ```

 ## DESCRIPTION

-The Get-CimSession cmdlet gets the CIM session objects created in the current PowerShell session.
+The Get-CimSession cmdlet gets the CIM session objects created in the current Windows PowerShell® session.

-If used without any parameters, the cmdlet gets all of the CIM sessions created in the current PowerShell session.
+If used without any parameters, the cmdlet gets all of the CIM sessions created in the current Windows PowerShell session.
 You can use the parameters of Get-CimSession to get the sessions that are for particular computers, or you can identify sessions by their names, IDs, or instance IDs.

-For more information about PowerShell sessions, see about_CimSession.
+For more information about Windows PowerShell sessions, see about_CimSessions

 ## EXAMPLES